 You can live off-grid on your homestead while still feeding and protecting yourself and your family.
 Or, if you choose to have different energy sources besides electric, such as wind, solar, hydro, steam power, or natural gas, you will be able to make it when the power grid goes down.

 Ware could happen at any time with all the chaos from North Korea and Russia.
-If WWIII would break out, your homestead could protect you from various situations.
+If WWIII breaks out, your homestead could protect you from various situations.

 If WWIII would occur on our homeland, major cities would be the first targets.
 Small towns and rural villages would be attacked next.
 You want to be as isolated as possible during any war.